 We support Right to Work Laws.
-(2017)
+Payments of unemployment benefits should be prohibited to persons participating in a labor strike.
+(Amended 2021)

 Union Elections:

 United States citizenship and state residency should be prerequisites for voting in union elections.
 (Reaffirmed 2019)